robertclarkson/RaspberryPiEnviroMonitor/README.md

 Go to your raspberry pi homepage in your browser http://raspberrypi

-Hopefully the database should build
+Hopefully the database should build and you should see the homepage